nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **For experienced MediBase3 users:**
 1. If you need a quick refresher on how to use a specific feature in MediBase3, you can navigate to the [Features](#features) section.
-1. You may also skip to the [Command Summary](#command-summary) section for a quick overview of all the commands available in MediBase3 and his/her formats.
+1. You may also skip to the [Command Summary](#command-summary) section for a quick overview of all available commands in MediBase3 and their formats.

 For any additional information or queries, you can refer to the [FAQ](#faq) section or the [Known Issues](#known-issues) section.